Styling the application

 Applying the style elsewhere

-The new header on app/views/projects/new.html.erb
+actions.
+The new

 <div class="page-header">